 The referral process

 In line with national requirements, all referrals from NHS GPs need to be made using the e-Referral System (eRS).
-The UHS clinical genetics team will not accept referrals from NHS GPs outside of eRS.
+The UHS clinical genetics team will not accept referrals from NHS GPs outside of eRS, with the exception of GPs located in regions not connected to the NHS eRS.

-UHS clinical genetics offer three services on eRS: Genetics - cancer; Genetics - general (non-cancer); and Genetics - familial hypercholesterolemia.
-For full guidance on the referral criteria for these services, please consult the entries on them available on the directory of services.
+UHS clinical genetics offer three services on eRS: Genetics - cancer; Genetics - general (non-cancer); and Genetics - familial hypercholesterolaemia.
+For full guidance on the referral criteria for these services, please consult the directory of services.

 Send referrals via secure email to UHS.GeneticsTeam@nhs.net from another nhs.net email account to remain secure or post to: